 What is Kudzu?

 Kudzu was introduced to the U.S. in the 1930’s to help with erosion control.
 It was also used as a forage crop and over 300,000 acres are planted in the southern states.
-The vine can grow up to 12 feet in a day and is not finicky about poor soils and unfavorable conditions.
+The vine can grow up to 12 inches (30 cm.) in a day and is not finicky about poor soils and unfavorable conditions.
 The vines grow up and over almost any structure, including houses, and conceal from view entire buildings in unmonitored locations.
 Kudzu vine removal is essential to take back the wild spaces and land in many states.

 Wild kudzu vine is native to Japan and warm to temperate regions of Asia.
 The plant is a perennial in the pea family and produces rampant stems that coil and twine over each other.
 They have naturalized in their adoptive states and become noxious, invasive weeds that compete readily with native species.

 Wild kudzu vines spread by vegetative stems called stolons.
 They can be very difficult to eradicate in areas that have been invaded by uncontrolled vines.
 It also has very deep taproots that are almost impossible to dig out entirely.
 There is a main crown and then smaller crowns as the stems root at internodes.
 Any crown left behind in soil can resprout and renew the plant.
 For this reason, kudzu vine control may start with mechanical means but has to end in chemical treatments to fully kill all the plant material.

 Ideally, simply pulling out the heavy vines would prevent the kudzu from returning.
 However, you still need to kill each of the rooted stems at their crowns.
 Mowing or cutting back the vegetation to the ground provides the first step in removal.
 Then it’s time to bring out the big guns in the form of chemical herbicides.